nodejs/admin/Moderation-Policy.md

 intent of the author.
-It may be that the author has simply made an error or is not yet familiar with the [Code of Conduct][]; or it may be that cultural differences exist, or that the author is unaware that certain content is considered inappropriate.
+It may be that the author has simply made an error or is not yet familiar with the [Code of Conduct][]; or it may be that cultural differences exist, or that the author is unaware that certain content is inappropriate.
 In such cases, the author should be given an opportunity to correct any error that may have been made.

 Note, however, that unfamiliarity with the [Code of Conduct][] does not excuse